-Puez-Odle Nature Park (Naturpark Puez-Geisler) is located in the province of South Tyrol in Northern Italy.
-Home to some of the most recognizable peaks and ridgelines in the Dolomites, Puez-Odle Nature Park is a fabulous destination for hiking.
+Puez-Odle Nature Park (Naturpark Puez-Geisler in German) is located in the province of South Tyrol in Northern Italy.

 The park’s most well-known mountain group is Odle di Funes/Vilnösser Geisler, or simply the Odle/Geisler Group.
-You can easily approach these sawtooth mountains from Val di Funes/Villnösstal Valley, or from Val Gardena (via cableways).
+You can easily approach these sawtooth mountains from Val di Funes/Villnösstal Valley, or from Val Gardena.

-In the north, the park is dominated by the Odle d’Eores/Aferer Geisler and Sass de Putia/Peiterkofel, which are accessible from Val di Funes, Val d’Eores/Aferer Tal, and the stunning mountain pass Passo delle Erbe.
+In the north, the park is dominated by the Odle d’Eores/Aferer Geisler and Sass de Putia/Peiterkofel, which are accessible from Val di Funes, Val d’Eores/Aferer Tal, and the stunning Passo delle Erbe mountain pass.

 Note: Puez-Odle Nature Park is bordered by Ladin-speaking and German-speaking valleys.
 Many places in this region have 2, or 3 names (Italian, German, and Ladin).